Fluppisoft/BrickRigsBugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 drag and drop them into the this field.
 Keep videos as short as possible.

 **Version**
+- Game version: Found in-game on the main screen, bottom left side.

+**System**
 - OS: Windows or Linux
-- Version: Found in-game on the main screen, bottom left side.
+- CPU:
+- GPU:
+- GPU driver version:

 **Additional context**
 Add any other context about the problem here.